sarahdayan/frontstuff/_posts/2020-02-17-using-state-machines-in-vuejs-with-xstate.md

 </script>
 {% endhighlight %}

 Let's analyze this code.
-First, we import `Machine` and `interpret`. `Machine` is a factory function that lets us create state machines, while `interpret` allows us to parse and execute it in a runtime environment.
+First, we import `createMachine` and `interpret`. `createMachine` is a factory function that lets us create state machines, while `interpret` allows us to parse and execute it in a runtime environment.

 An interpreted, running instance of a statechart is a service, which we add to our `data` object as the `toggleService` property.
 When we start the application, we set a listener for transitions with the `onTransition` method, which we use to assign the new state on a `current` property, which we initialize to the initial state of the machine.
 In other words, every time we'll dispatch an event to the state machine (resulting in a transition), **we'll also update our reactive Vue state with the state of the machine**.

 Now let's look at the machine itself.

 {% highlight js %}
-const toggleMachine = Machine({
+const toggleMachine = createMachine({
   id: "toggle",
   initial: "rendered",
   states: {